Rozelin/HtmlCssLearning/trainigResources/Node-Npm.md

 ### NPM (Node Package Manager)

-Developers create some JS functionality (like transpiling Scss into CSS or creating SVG sprite with Sass stylesheets out pf separate SVGs) and to distribute this functionality to other developers they wrap it into so called `packages`.
+Developers create some JS functionality (like transpiling Scss into CSS or creating SVG sprite with Sass stylesheets out of separate SVGs) and to distribute this functionality to other developers they wrap it into so called `packages`.

 We can search for these packages [here](https://www.npmjs.com/)